 Pedestrian accidents are on the rise in Connecticut and all across America.
 In 2017 alone, 5,977 pedestrians or about one every 88 minutes lost their lives in traffic accidents in the United States.
 In addition to the fatalities, it’s estimated that 137,000 pedestrians received treatment in emergency departments for nonfatal crash-related injuries in the same year.
 Furthermore, pedestrians are 1.5 times more likely than passenger vehicle occupants to be fatally injured in a car accident.

 If you or someone you love were recently injured in such an accident, you might be entitled to damages.
-You can find out more about your rights by scheduling a consultation with a well-versed Bridgeport pedestrian accident lawyer at Bert McDowell Injury Law.
+You can find out more about your rights by scheduling a consultation with a well-versed Bridgeport pedestrian accident attorney at Bert McDowell Injury Law.
+Our experienced personal injury lawyers are prepared to help you seek the compensation you deserve.

 Pedestrians Rights and Responsibilities in Connecticut